Adel St John The Baptist

 MUSIC: We have started using a specialist music site called Charanga and are fortunate to have Mr Gleeson the music lead taking the lessons.

-P.E. – This half term in P.E. we will focus on badminton and athletics in readiness for sportsday.
-PE days have changed and it is now on a Tuesday and Wednesday so please send your child to school already dressed in their P.E. kit.
+P.E. – This half term in P.E. we will focus on gymnastics and Tag Rugby.
+P.E.
+Sessions are on Wednesday and Friday so please send your child to school already dressed in their P.E. kit.

 Things to remember: